-The PayPal phishing scam is one of the most dangerous to date in terms of the financial harm that could be caused.
+This PayPal phishing scam has mutated over the years and has proved to be one of the most dangerous to date in terms of the financial harm caused.
 PayPal accounts can be drained, credit cards maxed out, sensitive information can be stolen from email accounts, and email accounts can be then used for further phishing scams on the victim’s family members, friends, and contacts.

-The PayPal phishing scam starts with a warning designed to get the recipient to take immediate action to secure their account.
+The PayPal phishing scams usually start with a warning designed to get the recipient to take immediate action to secure their account.
 They are informed that their PayPal account has been accessed from a new browser or device.
 They are told PayPal’s security controls kicked in and as a result, the user is required to login to their account to confirm their identity and remove limitations that have been placed on the account.

 The email points out that PayPal could not determine whether this was a legitimate attempt to access their account from a new browser or device, or a fraudulent attempt to gain access to their PayPal Account.
 Either way, action is required to confirm their identity.
 A link is included to allow them to do that.